FrancescoBonizzi/InfartGame/README.md

 The game is entirely **free** and open source: I didn't use any third party library to track or log user events.
 There are no ads too.

 There are two versions:
-- The CSharp version, that you can find in the `CSharp version` folder
+- The CSharp version, that you can find in the `CSharp` folder
   - I coded this version (Android, Windows...) with these libraries:
     - [MonoGame](https://github.com/MonoGame)
     - [FbonizziMonoGame](https://github.com/FrancescoBonizzi/FbonizziMonoGame)